Richard-Barrett/FunProjectIdeas/README.md

 # FunProjectIdeas
-A Complete List of Fun IT Projects and Assignments
+A Running List of Fun IT Projects and Assignments